-Pokémon GO is fun and addictive enough that you could easily play it all day.
+Pokémon GO rewards you for traveling far and wide, so it pays to always have the app running to check for stops and ‘mons.
 Unfortunately, even the best phones out there can only run this resource-heavy game for a few hours.

 There are plenty of minor ways to eke out some extra battery life, but the only surefire way you’ll be able to get in a full day of Pokémon hunting is with a portable battery of some sort.